aesthetic-suite/website/docs/design-tokens/web/sass.md

 ## Integration

-The compiled Sass variables and mixins can be imported with the [@use](https://sass-lang.com/documentation/at-rules/use) at-rule.
+The compiled Sass variables can be imported with the [@use](https://sass-lang.com/documentation/at-rules/use) at-rule.
 Only the theme files need to be imported, as the design system file is pre-imported within each theme.